fae713/Hashtags_mech/README.md

 ## API Documentation

-Detailed API documentation is available at `marketplace/urls.py` and `marketplace/views.py` on the Django app `marketplace`.
-This provides comprehensive information about the available endpoints, request parameters, and response formats.
+Detailed API documentation is available at `openapi.yaml` in the root directory or `/swagger`.
+This provides comprehensive information about the endpoints, request parameters, and response formats.

 ## License